theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2018-07-29-city-street-orientations-serbia.md

 I'm not trying to be the 'here is the data, I'm done, now someone do the research' guy, but at the first glance, there are not many resources online that tackle the question of urbanism in Serbia so it is really hard to find any data to run this images by.
-Certainly there are books in the archives somewhere that can be used in such a research, but just finding them can be a very time consuming effort.

-I will have my eyes open for anything related and I will try to post anything that I can find here.
-Meanwhile, I hope that someone gets inspired to conduct any kind of research (or they already did).
+But, there are quite a few books written on the subject and I will try to check them out although it could take some time.
+I will post anything that I find here.
+Meanwhile, I hope that someone also gets inspired to conduct any kind of research (or they already did which is great).
 One thing is certain - [*osmnx*]({{ page.osmnx-repo }}) is the tool for the job.

 Thanks to [Geoff Boeing]({{ page.gboeing-t }}) for the inspiration. :-)